MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field CrtcVsyncWithMultiPlaneOverlay3.MultiPlaneOverlayVsyncInfoCount

 The number of overlay planes that are available to display.
-Supported starting with Windows Server 2022 (WDDM 2.9).
+Supported starting in Windows Server 2022 (WDDM 2.9).

 ### -field CrtcVsyncWithMultiPlaneOverlay3.pMultiPlaneOverlayVsyncInfo

 A pointer to a [**DXGK_MULTIPLANE_OVERLAY_VSYNC_INFO3**](ns-d3dkmddi-_dxgk_multiplane_overlay_vsync_info3.md) structure that specifies information for each overlay plane updated by the VSync.
-Windows Server 2022 (WDDM 2.9).
+Supported starting in Windows Server 2022 (WDDM 2.9).

 ### -field CrtcVsyncWithMultiPlaneOverlay3.GpuFrequency

 The frequency of the GPU clock counter.
-Windows Server 2022 (WDDM 2.9).
+Supported starting in Windows Server 2022 (WDDM 2.9).

 ### -field CrtcVsyncWithMultiPlaneOverlay3.GpuClockCounter